antoine-le-calloch/ps7-2021-2022-caspar-wia/README.md

 A user/technical story is finished when

 - the acceptance tests are passed
-- the story is integrated in the main branch
+- the story is integrated in the dev branch (with a PR request)
 - the new and old unit tests pass
 - the build of the continuous integration passes